Before the Bell: What every Canadian investor needs to know today

 Equity Markets

-U.S. stock futures were mixed Wednesday as corporate earnings continue to flood in.
+U.S. stock futures signalled a mostlu higher start Wednesday as corporate earnings continue to flood in.
+Nasdaq futures added more than 10 points ahead of start of North American trading, raising the spectre of a record open for the tech-heavy index.
+S&P futures were also up slightly.
+Dow futures, which had been negative for much of the morning, turned positive with an hour to go before the opening bell.
 On Bay Street, futures were up slightly as oil prices found their footing after wavering overnight.
 On Wall Street, a number of big players report including Morgan Stanley before the start of trading and American Express after the close.
-A day earlier, banks underperformed on Wall Street after Goldman Sachs posted a 40-per-cent drop at its investment banking business.

 "Today, Morgan Stanley's (second-quarter) results could outperform its competitors due to its stronger focus on equities, yet may not reverse the sector-wide anxiety," LCG senior market analyst Ipek Ozkardeskaya said in a morning note.

 Morgan Stanley posted earnings per share of 87 cents (U.S.), ahead of forecasts which called for earnings of 76 cents.
 Investment banking revenue was up 25 per cent.
 Morgan Stanley shares moved higher in premarket trading after the release of the results.
+In other earnings news, IBM shares were down in premarket trading after the company reported revenue below forecasts in the second quarter.
+IBM reported its results after the close Tuesday.

 On Bay Street, the biggest reports come after the bell.
 Once markets close, Canadian Pacific Railway Ltd. reports its latest results and analysts are expecting earnings per share of $2.71 a share.
 Kinder Morgan Canada also posts its results after the close.
 It will be the first set of earnings since the Canadian arm of the energy company went public on the TSX.
 In addition to the results, analysts and investors will be looking for clarity on the company's plan for the Trans Mountain pipeline in the wake of a political upset in British Columbia, which saw John Horgan's NDP take power from the Liberals.
 Mr. Horgan has vowed to use every tool in his power to stop the expansion, which has already been approved the Trudeau government.

 Early in the day, Bay Street will also get a reading on the economy with the release of May factory shipment figures, although the bigger economic news doesn't come until Friday, when Statistics Canada releases the latest readings on inflation and retail sales.
-Economists are expecting factory shipments to rise by about 1 per cent.
+Statscan said in its morning release that factory shipments jumped 1.1 per cent in May, marking the third month of gains.
+The increase was roughly in line with forecasts.

 In U.S. corporate news, U.S. spices maker McCormick & Co Inc. will buy Reckitt Benckiser Group’s food business for a higher-than-expected $4.2-billion to give it a wider variety of seasonings and sauces.
 Discovery Communications Inc. shares could also be in play on reports the company is in talks to buy Scripps Networks Interactive Inc. The deal would bring specialty channels including Animal Planet and HGTV under one roof.

 In Europe, traders are playing wait and see as central bank news again shifts back into focus.
-The European Central Bank makes its next policy decision on Thursday and traders are watching for any adjustments - or hints of upcoming adjustments - to policy.
+The European Central Bank makes its next policy decision on Thursday and traders are watching for any adjustments - or as BMO Economics put it, 'upbeat nuances' - to policy.
 The Bank of Japan also concludes its policy meeting tomorrow.

 In Europe, markets were higher.
 London's FTSE 100 advanced 0.18 per cent in the early hours.
 Germany's DAX was up 0.08 per cent and France's CAC 40 rose 0.16 per cent.
 In Asia, Japan's Nikkei finished 20.95 points at 20,020.86.
 The Shanghai composite index jumped 1.42 per cent to 3,232.87 and Hong Kong's Hang Seng rose 0.56 per cent to 26,672.16.